awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 The following are some restrictions when working with Multi\-AZ deployments for Microsoft SQL Server DB instances:
 + Cross\-region Multi\-AZ is not currently supported\.
 + You can't configure the standby to accept database read activity\.
-+ Multi\-AZ with Mirroring is not supported for DB instances with dedicated tenancy\.
 + Multi\-AZ with Mirroring is not supported for DB instances with in\-memory optimization enabled\.
 For more information, see [Unsupported SQL Server Features for In\-Memory OLTP](https://msdn.microsoft.com/en-us/library/dn133181.aspx) in the Microsoft documentation\.
 + You can't rename a database on a SQL Server DB instance that is in a SQL Server Multi\-AZ with Mirroring deployment\.
 If you need to rename a database on such an instance, first turn off Multi\-AZ for the DB instance, then rename the database, and finally turn Multi\-AZ back on for the DB instance\.